cataseven/Google-Map-Card/README.md

 ![image7](images/free.png)

+# Adding Geo Location Sources

+If you have any integration providing geo location source, they will be automatically listed on the bototm of entity list.

 # Enabling Clustring

 If you set clustring on then route history markers will be groupped accordingto zoom zevel.
 More zoom more granularity.
 This increases performance on slow systems